JeffPo's Miscellaneous Railroad Items Page

 The small station was replaced with a larger, two story building that resembled other station buildings along the Pennsylvania Railroad’s main line.

-The station was torn down sometime after 1963 after falling into disrepair.
+The station was torn down in 1966 after falling into disrepair.
 In 2001 only the waiting shed (seen on the left side of the photo) remained of the original St. Davids station.

 Erie City Iron Works wax seal